nok/pipdev/README.md

 ## Description

-**pip-dev** is an interactive tool designed to help Python developers explore and understand version specifiers as defined by [PEP 440](https://peps.python.org/pep-0440/).
-It enables users to input version constraints — such as `>=1.4.5`, `~=1.4.5`, or `==1.4.*` — and immediately see which versions match those rules, offering a practical way to test and validate dependency specifications.
-Built on the [pypa/packaging](https://github.com/pypa/packaging) library, it's ideal for developers managing dependencies, writing `requirements.txt` files, or ensuring compatibility across Python projects.
+**​pip-dev** is an interactive tool for testing Python version specifiers as defined by [PEP 440](https://peps.python.org/pep-0440/).
+It allows developers to input constraints like `>=1.4.5` or `~=1.4.5` and see which versions match, aiding in dependency management.
+Built on the [pypa/packaging](https://github.com/pypa/packaging) library, it helps ensure compatibility across Python projects.

 ## Examples